 The parking occupancy survey area included the Mount Hawthorn Town Centre along Scarborough Beach Road and was bounded by Edinboro Street in the east and Dover Street in the west.
-The parking occupancy survey also included parts of Hobart, Fairfield, Flinders, Coogee and Matlock Streets.
+The parking occupancy survey also included spill over streets of Hobart, Fairfield, Flinders, Coogee and Matlock.
 A map of the parking occupancy survey area is included as Attachment 1.

-The parking occupancy surveys identified the number of on and off street parking bays, both peak and average occupancy and duration of stay over a four week period.
-The surveys were completed from 5 February to 2 March 2016, at 9:00am - 11:00am, 12:00pm - 2:00pm and 3:00pm - 5:00pm, on Wednesday, Friday and Saturday of each week.
-The number, occupancy rates and duration of stay of off street car bays were recorded for all City owned car parks.
-No data was recorded for the privately owned Wilson car park on Coogee Street or The Mezz car park at the request of the owners.
-It is deemed that this data will not affect the overall recommendations for on street and public car park restrictions.
+The number, occupancy rates and duration of stay of off street car bays were recorded for all publicly owned car parks and the privately owned The Mezz car park.
+No data was recorded for the privately owned Wilson car park on Coogee Street at the request of the owner.
+It is deemed that this data would not have a negative effect on the overall recommendations for on street and public car park restrictions.

-The Mount Hawthorn Town Centre currently contains 364 City owned on and off street car bays.
-261 of the total bays in the town centre are located on street and 103 are located in City owned off street car parks.
-A further 248 off street bays are located at The Mezz car park and there are 46 additional bays located in the Wilson car park on Coogee Street.
+The Mount Hawthorn Town Centre currently contains 364 publically owned on and off street car bays.
+261 of the total bays in the town centre are located on street and 103 located in publicly owned off street car parks.
+A further 248 off street bays are located at The Mezz car park and there are additional bays located in the Wilson car park on Coogee Street.
+Due to both the Wilson car park and The Mezz car park being located on private land the consultants were unable to complete the parking occupancy surveys of these car parks.

 The parking occupancy survey showed that all streets registered a peak occupancy of 95 percent or greater at least once throughout the four week survey period.
-Nine streets demonstrated peak occupancy between the 12:00pm - 2:00pm survey period.
-During the 9:00am - 11:00am survey period six streets demonstrated peak occupancy and four streets demonstrated peak occupancy during 3:00pm - 5:00pm survey period.
+The highest level of occupancy was recorded during 12 - 2pm with nine streets demonstrating peak occupancy.
+During 9am - 11am six streets demonstrated peak occupancy and the lowest level of occupancy was recorded during 3am - 5pm with four streets demonstrating peak occupancy.

 The results of the parking occupancy survey demonstrated that the Mount Hawthorn Town Centre has high average and peak occupancy rates.
-A complete breakdown of parking occupancy in the town centre is outlined in Attachment 2.
+A complete breakdown of occupancy of the town centre is outlined in Attachment 2.

-The parking occupancy surveys also measured the duration of stay for each of the streets and City owned car parks.
-The parking occupancy surveys showed that 78 percent of vehicles were parked for less than three hours, while 10 percent were parked for longer than five hours.
-The data provided by the surveys demonstrates that some streets registered greater than 100% peak occupancy, which indicates that vehicles may be parking illegally and the duration of stay data also indicates that vehicles are overstaying the current parking restrictions.
+The surveys also measured the duration of stay for each of the streets and City owned car parks.
+The parking occupancy surveys showed that 78 percent of vehicles were parked for less than three hours, while 10% were parked for longer than five hours.
+The parking occupancy surveys also indicated that there is currently two types of non-compliance occurring within the town centre.
+The data provided by the surveys demonstrates that some streets registered greater than 100% peak occupancy, which indicates that vehicles may be parking illegally.
+The duration of stay data also indicates that vehicles are overstaying the current parking restrictions.